ar0551/PyFunken/README.md

 ```

 ### Send Commands to a Funken Device
-Using ```pyf.send_command("PM 13 1\n", port, 1)``` it is possible to send commands as string objects to the selected port and device.
+Using ```.send_command()``` it is possible to send commands as string objects to the selected port and device.
 All Funken commands must include a ```\n``` EOL delimited to be recognized as separate commands by Funken.
 In the code below, you can see an example of a PyFunken file blinking an LED on pin 13 (on a board running the [02BasicArduino](https://github.com/astefas/Funken/tree/master/src/Funken/examples/02BasicArduino) example file).
 ```python
 ## set pin 13 as output
 pyf.send_command("PM 13 1\n", port, 1)